xfendi/xfendi/README.md

 ### Current Projects:
 - **Sitezy:** A web app for building websites and online stores.
 Focused on simplicity and user-friendly interfaces.
-- **Minecraft Server Website:** A Vue.js-based project with integrated itemshop for the Minecraft community.
+- **Fendis Digital - Digital Dropshipping Store:** A React.js based project with integrated stripe payments and modern looking UI.
 - **Yolobot:** A public Discord bot built using **Discord.js**, aiming to provide helpful utilities and fun features for various Discord communities.

 ### My Skills: